 A mammogram is an important step in taking care of yourself and your breasts.
 A mammogram is a low-dose x-ray that allows specialists to look for changes in breast tissue that aren’t normal.
-The American Cancer Society recommends women age 40 and over get a mammogram every year, along with a breast exam by a doctor or nurse.
-(Most women under 40 do not need a mammogram).
+The American Cancer Society recommends that starting at age 40 women at average risk should have the choice to begin yearly mammograms.
+Women should begin yearly mammograms at age 45, and they can switch to every 2 years at age 55.
 And all women, no matter their age, need to let their doctor know about any changes to their breasts.

 Where to go: Find a center that specializes in mammograms.
 The US Food and Drug Administration certifies mammogram facilities that meet high professional standards of quality and safety.
 Ask to see the FDA certificate if one isn’t posted near the receptionist’s desk when you arrive.
 And when you find a facility you like, stick with it.
 Having all your mammograms at the same facility will make it easier for doctors to compare images from one year to the next.